New in v2.0 π¶

 This section gives an introduction of how to upgrade from v1 to v2.

-Replacing mteb.MTEB
+Replacing mteb.MTEB¶

-The previous approach to evaluate would require you to first create MTEB
+The previous approach to evaluate would require you to first create MTEB object and then call .run on that object.

-object was initially a sort of catch all object intended for both filtering tasks, selecting tasks, evaluating and few other cases.
+The MTEB object was initially a sort of catch all object intended for both filtering tasks, selecting tasks, evaluating and few other cases.

 This overload of functionality made it hard to change.
-We have already for a while made it easier to filter and select tasks using get_tasks
+We have already for a while made it easier to filter and select tasks using get_tasks and

-as the method for evaluation.
+mteb.evaluate now superseded MTEB as the method for evaluation.

 # Approach before 2.0.0: